 It has been a productive week, with our Ruhi Class Wednesday evening and a Devotional Thursday evening.
 The Baha'is of Tacoma hosted a booth at the Ethnic Fest last weekend, and we are now getting acquainted with new friends wanting to know more about the Faith.
 I spent only a few hours at the Fest, as major gardening tasks were calling.
 But, I did manage to catch some gospel and dance by the 'All Nations Dancers' and the 'New Life Olympia Gospel', and the ending presentation, reggae, by Alex Duncan.

+I brought a camping chair, sat down and watched the crowds clapping and dancing to a performance.
 Here, the crowds are waiting for Duncan's performance - I just happened to turn around to catch the image.

 These children are doing dance interpretations to music, with their coaches below the stage guiding them through the music.
 It was so sweet, so well done, and the crowds loved the kids.

-ht a glimpse of the 'New Beginnings Step Team', a step-dancing group stomping to gospel music.
+I also caught a glimpse of the 'New Beginnings Step Team', a step-dancing group stomping to gospel music.
 The New Life Olympia Church gospel was simply rousing and wonderful - just exactly the type of religious music that I really enjoy.
 (I didn't use my camera during the Fest; got too distracted with the music.)

 Mary Ellen and Rashid at our Ruhi Class.